 error messages if any problems are detected.
 The answers will be

 written to the file

 When you’re done, save the file and quit the editor.

 Now you are ready to install!
 This process will configure the servers and install SecureDrop and all of its dependencies on the remote servers.

-You will be prompted to enter the sudo passphrase for the Application and Monitor Servers (which should be the same).
+You will be prompted to enter the sudo passphrase for the Application Server and Monitor Server (which should be the same).

-The install process will take some time, and it will return the terminal to you when it is complete.
+The installation process will take some time.
+It will return you to the terminal prompt when complete.